jmeowmeow/PixieReport/express-progress/tasks.md

 Time for an update of the prospectus document with the new milestone!

+Thu 15 Aug 2024 08:28:48 AM PDT

+Thursday thoughts.

+Do I need a robots.txt to allow /about but deny others?

+Post-initial launch.
+It looks like folks are hitting the endpoints now and then, not just me.

+Thursday intentions.

+- [X] Request header dump. (turns out it's an Object)
+    - [ ] Check on client IP header on public site.
+- [ ] Freshness of a METAR report, what's non-fresh?
+- [ ] Render non-fresh report time how? (hh:mm since?)
+- [ ] Cache clear without hitting /cache endpoint

 ## Weatherpixie.com Features

 ### Tamsin's Model Site Features